alexandertrefz/essence/packages/website/records.md

 A path may reach into a member the default writes as a Record LITERAL of its own, as deep as that Literal is written out.
-A member the default fills in whole — `server = fallback`, naming a value rather than writing it — is taken or left whole, since a value can not be taken apart without being worked out, and a path into one is refused by name.
+A member the default fills in whole — `server = fallback`, naming a value rather than writing it — is taken or left whole, and a path into one is refused by name.
+That holds for a Case payload default naming a Constant as well, whose value is in hand: what a path may reach into is read off what the default WRITES, at both positions and for both reasons.
 So is a path into a member the default does not fill in at all: there would be nothing under it to merge with.

 The Case payload reads the same way, filled in where the Case is constructed rather than at a callee: